Yazan0930/latex-linter/README.md

 ### Unit Tests

-Must have the code map downloded in the divais
+Must have the code files downloaded to your device
-To download use [link](https://github.com/Yazan0930/latex-linter/releases/download/v1.0.0/latex-linter.zip) Must have pytest installd ```pip3 install pytest```
+To download use [link](https://github.com/Yazan0930/latex-linter/releases/download/v1.0.0/latex-linter.zip)

+Must have pytest installd ```pip3 install pytest```

 Here is how you run unit tests :-P